depado/gomonit/README.md

 It also integrates with Github to fetch your commits, and with drone to fetch the build list.
 Other versionning system and CI system will eventually be supported in the future.

-## Note

-This project is currently being refactored and is unstable.
-Once the refactor is completed, a release will be issued.

 ## Status and Goals